c-stafford/gFLA1D/README.md

 MATLAB scripts for 1D injection of droplets into still hot air with uniform temperature.
 Droplets are injected with a constant velocity and temperature.

+Produces the results in Figure 6 (section 4.2.1) of the corresponding preprint: https://arxiv.org/abs/2204.13071

 ## Case Files

 These should be run in the following order: